-All staff will be given a copy of Keeping Children Safe in Education 2023 and Annex B of and will sign to say they have read and understood it.
+All staff will be given a copy of Keeping Children Safe in Education 2024 and Annex B of and will sign to say they have read and understood it.
 This applies to the Governing Body in relation to part 2 of the same guidance.
 All governors are also provided with Annex C, which is the job description of the DSL and DDSL and can further support evidence of strategic oversight and monitoring by the governors.

 The DSL, Mrs Sullivan, is a member of the Senior Leadership Team.
-The Deputy DSLs are Mrs Merritt, Miss Moore and Mrs Rees.
+The Deputy DSLs are Mrs Merritt, Miss Moore, Mrs Rees and Mrs Melling.
 They have undertaken the compulsory training delivered through the SSCP (Modules 1&2/2 days) and have undertaken 'DSL New to Role' training followed by biannual updates.
-Mrs Sullivan has also undertaken the Module 3 training.
+Mrs Sullivan has also undertaken the advanced safeguarding module 3 training.